-If 'Users' have been/will be engaged with your research project, please specify the nature of their engagement.
-'Users' are individuals, groups or organisations who have an interest in or may benefit from the research.
+User engagement and collaboration is essential to this call.
+Please specify the nature of their engagement.
+'Users' are individuals, groups or organisations who have an interest in or may benefit from the project.
 Users may be from the public sector, private sector, civil society or the wider public in general.
-Engaging users in your research from its conception and development through to the dissemination stage is likely to increase the impacts achieved.
+Engaging users in your project from its conception and development through to the dissemination stage is likely to increase the impacts achieved.
 Applicants should expand upon how the proposed work will be managed to engage users and beneficiaries in the Case for Support attachment.